An Overview of the 2012 Energy Code

 Although the 2012 IECC includes provisions to improve a home’s airtightness, it is silent on the question of whether new homes need mechanical ventilation systems.
 However, the 2012 IRC does include requirements for mechanical ventilation.

-If you are building in a jurisdiction where residential construction must comply with the 2012 IRC, any new home with a blower-door test result of less than 5.0 ach50 must include a whole-house ventilation system complying with requirements listed in 2012 IRC section M1507.3.
+If you are building in a jurisdiction where residential construction must comply with the 2012 IRC, any new home with a blower-door test result of less than 5.0 ach50 must include a whole-house ventilation system.
+This provision of the 2012 IRC can be found in Chapter 3, section R303.4.
+This section notes that the ventilation system must comply with requirements listed in 2012 IRC, Chapter 15, section M1507.3.
 Since the new code requires homes in all zones except zones 1 and 2 to achieve 3 ach50, the code effectively mandates a whole-house mechanical ventilation system for homes in zones 3 through 8.

 More information on these IRC requirements can be found in the comments posted below on 9/21/2011.
 Note that the whole-house ventilation system requirements in the 2012 IRC refer to two tables, Table M1507.3.3(1) and Table M1507.3.3(2).
-These tables are reproduced on this page as images (see below).
+These tables are reproduced on this page as Image #7 and Image #8, below.

 Builders in many climate zones will need to choose windows with a lower U-factor and a lower solar heat-gain coefficient (SHGC).